-Making your site’s menu bar “sticky”—so it always stays visible at the top of the screen even when users scroll—is a popular design request.
-While some WordPress themes offer a built-in option for this, others may require a simple workaround.
-This guide explains how you can quickly add a sticky menu bar to your WordPress site.
+Making your website’s navigation menu “sticky” ensures it remains visible at the top of the screen as visitors scroll.
+This design choice is a popular way to improve site usability by providing constant access to your navigation links.
+While many modern WordPress themes include a native setting for this feature, others may require a simple manual implementation.
+This guide outlines how to easily add a sticky menu bar to your WordPress site.

 .navbar { position: sticky; top: 0 !important; z-index: 1000; }